tadson10/kumuluzee-samples/kumuluzee-grpc/grpc-server/README.md

 implementation to server.
 If using server interceptors they should be provided for each service with their full class name inside `@GrpcService` annotation using `@GrpcInterceptor`.
 Each service can be additionally secured with JWT token with `secured` value set to true.
+If we are using secured service with Keycloak generated JWT, we need to provide `resourceName`.
+Keycloak will add client roles in `resource_access` for each resource separately.

+When implementing secured service, we need to add `@RolesAllowed`, `@PermitAll` or `@DenyAll` annotations to each service method.

 **NOTE:** CDI injection currenty doesn't work inside service implementations.
 Lookup must be done manually using